Thyme White Essential Oil

 The oil’s ability to stimulate the production of white blood cells will strengthen the response of the immune system.
 It is an important oil in the treatment of venereal infections, as well as urinary infections such as cystitis.

-Psychologically, this is an effective oil to use for those who are weak, sluggish and neglectful of themselves.
+Psychologically, this is an effective oil to use for those who are weak, sluggish, and neglectful of themselves.
 It helps bring a sense that a new start can be made, and supports the release of the past and old habits.
 With its ability to help focus and strengthen the mind, it is beneficial when studying for exams, etc. It is soothing for those suffering from nervous exhaustion.
-Inhale the oil’s aroma directly from the bottle or use in a room vaporizer.
+Inhale the oil’s aroma directly from the bottle or use it in a room vaporizer.

 - Antifungal (treatment of athlete’s foot, etc.)